By: Russ Green

 What’s missing is context … and why B2B marketers should not only care, but spend precious marketing dollars in new or different ways.
 They need a strong business case before chasing “the latest thing.”

-There is one megatrend that provides context for all other trends in B2B marketing today.
 It’s the changing customer journey – or buyer’s journey – where the B2B buyer has completed 50 percent to 80 percent of the journey to a purchase before ever reaching out to sales.
 Gone are the days when the salesperson “owned” the prospect relationship and led or served the buyer through the journey by discussing requirements, demonstrating capabilities, quoting price and terms, making the sale and even providing after-sales support.

 Today, most of the B2B buyer’s journey takes place online or digitally.
 Because marketing generally owns the website and all other communication channels and content, marketing has much more responsibility for getting the customer to the buying decision.
 This changes everything, and it puts all of the other B2B marketing trends in context.